ada/screen-time/README.md

 Web Time stores some data about where you've visited recently.
 Specifically, the hostname, visitation date/time and the duration of the visit.
 You can always clear this data from the Extension Options page.
 Note that the exact URLs of the visited pages are not stored.

 ## License
-Please refer to the file named "LICENSE"
+Please refer to the file named "LICENSE".

 ## Contact
 Please use Github to report/ask or discuss this web extension's features, questions about the privacy policy or other matters.